 I didn’t realize the effects of my toxic work environment until after I had left.
 That’s how bad it was.

 For the last eight years, I worked hard at my day job (surviving multiple layoffs to boot), networked with more people, and finally started building my long-overdue brand.

 Then a clean slate in the form of a new year (and decade) began.
 And just when I thought and felt that things were finally looking up for me, bam!

 The pandemic put my dreams on pause and my life at nearly a complete standstill (along with everyone else’s).

 And now, here we are again, ten years later, facing another recession.

 I had worked so hard to dig myself up out of the 2008 hole only to find myself standing in the quicksands of 2020.

 Don’t get me wrong.
 Being at home during this pandemic has been a blessing in disguise for me.
 I’ve been blessed with extra time to rest (which has been more difficult than I thought), purge, and organize my life.

-I’m well-aware that society is navigating a new way of working/living.
+I’m well aware that society is navigating a new way of working/living.
 And I know major change is coming for a lot of companies out there.
-Whether it’s shuttering their doors, filing for bankruptcy, restructuring, or figuring out new ways to work safely on a permanent basis, change in how we work/make money is inevitable.
+Whether it’s shuttering their doors, filing for bankruptcy, restructuring, or figuring out new ways to work safely permanently, change in how we work/make money is inevitable.

 Since life is rapidly changing with this pandemic, I feel like I have to discover my new definition of success.